Kabadadaari: Plot

-The story revolves around Shakti (Sibi Sathyaraj), a sincere traffic cop, whose real interest lies in handling crime-related cases.
-One day, he accidentally comes across the skeletal remains of a three-member family, and he decides to pursue his interest despite warning from his senior officer.
+Shakti is a traffic cop whose real interest lies in handling crime-related cases.
+One day, he accidentally comes across the skeletal remains of a three-member family, and decides to investigate the case without telling his senior officer.

 However, his plans hit roadblock when he gets to know that the remains are four-decades old.
-Forensic reports show that there are signs of struggle on the bodies, so it most likely was a murder.
-His encounter with Kumar (Jayaprakash), a small-time journalist who is equally interested in the case, helps him unfold many mysteries.
-He finds out that the dead family's head is Suresh (J. Satish Kumar), the boss of an archaeology department.
-He worked with Sampath to uncover jewels from the (Vijayanagara Empire) It was the same day in which Sampath was mysteriously killed.
+Forensic reports show that there are signs of struggle on the bodies, so it probably was a murder.
+His encounter with Kumar, a small-time journalist who is also interested in the case, helps him unfold the mystery.
+He finds out that the dead family's head is Suresh, the boss of an archaeology department.
+He worked with Sampath to uncover jewels from the Vijayanagara Empire.
+It was the same day in which Sampath was killed.
 On the same day, Suresh was found with a bloodstained shirt, so Shakthi realized that Suresh killed Sampath.
-The arrival of Ranjan (Nassar), a retired cop, who investigated the case decades ago, and actress Ramya (Suman Ranganathan) into the plot, makes things complex for Shakti.
+The arrival of Ranjan, a retired cop, who investigated the case decades before, and actress Ramya into the plot, makes things complex for Shakti.
 Kumar tells Shakthi that Ramya is related to the case, so Shakthi goes to ask her questions.
 But, it proves unsuccessful.
 Ranjan decides to help Shakthi by giving him information from what he investigated.
 He reveals that Suresh actually didn't kill Sampath and that the blood on Suresh's shirt was from a wounded person whom Suresh had saved.
 Who killed Sampath, and how the family died still remains a mystery.
 Ramya was also killed later.
 When Ranjan and Shakthi went to investigate her house, they see a picture of Ramya wearing a necklace from the Vijayanagara Empire excavation.
 Then, they see a goon who breaks into the house.
 Shakthi and Ranjan chase after him.